insure logo

 Powered by:

-Average car insurance cost in Washington, D.C.
+Average cost of car insurance Washington, D.C.

-What is full coverage car insurance in Washington, D.C.?
+What is full coverage car insurance?

 Methodology

 Insure.com gathered data from Quadrant Information Services to get car insurance rates in Washington, D.C..
-The rates are based on a sample profile of a 40-year-old male and female driving a Honda Accord LX with a good insurance score and no violation on record for a full coverage insurance policy with limits 100/300/100 and $500 comprehensive and collision deductibles.
+The rates are based on a sample profile of a 40-year-old male and female driving a Honda Accord LX with a good insurance score and no violations on record for a full coverage insurance policy with limits 100/300/100 and $500 comprehensive and collision deductibles.

 We analyzed 53,409,632 insurance quotes from 170 insurance companies across 34,588 ZIP codes nationwide.